kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 The `WithAuthorization` HTTP filter makes sure that the current request supports conditional authorization, and that the decision can become allowed (that is, the decision is a concrete or conditional allow) before proceeding.[^4] The returned `Decision` is propagated using the context to the validating admission phase, just like `UserInfo` and `RequestInfo` is today.
+Warning: Any aggregated API server **MUST** use `kube-apiserver` as its first authorizer; any other behavior is unsafe and with undefined behavior.

 [^4]: Note that this also holds for `kube-apiserver` forwarding requests to an aggregated API server.
-This is safe to do, even if the conditions do not propagate directly from `kube-apiserver` to the aggregated API server, as the aggregated API server must be configured to use `kube-apiserver` as a webhook authorizer, and thus get the same conditions for enforcement through that route.
+This is safe to do, even if the conditions do not propagate directly from `kube-apiserver` to the aggregated API server, as the aggregated API server **must be configured** to use `kube-apiserver` as a webhook authorizer, and thus get the same conditions for enforcement through that route.

 However, if no `effect=Allow` condition is present in a returned `ConditionSet`,